-We can locate the position of the image by drawing our three rays. $R_1$ travels from the object to the lens parallel to the principal axis and is bent by the lens and then travels through the focal point. $R_2$ passes through the focal point before it enters the lens and therefore must leave the lens parallel to the principal axis. $R_3$ travels through the center of the lens and does not change direction.
-The point where $R_1$ , $R_2$ and $R_3$ intersect is the image of the point where they all started.
+We can locate the position of the image by drawing our three rays.
+R_1 travels from the object to the lens parallel to the principal axis and is bent by the lens and then travels through the focal point.
+R_2 passes through the focal point before it enters the lens and therefore must leave the lens parallel to the principal axis.
+R_3 travels through the centre of the lens and does not change direction.
+The point where R_1 , R_2 and R_3 intersect is the image of the point where they all started.